frozon/passbook/README.md

 ## Installation

-TODO : push the gel to rubygems.org
+TODO : push the gem to rubygems.org

 ## Configuration